summa-dev/eip-draft/README.md

 ## Reference Implementation

-The [Summa](https://github.com/summa-dev) team (supported by the Privacy and Scaling Explorations team) has created a reference implementation [here](https://github.com/summa-dev/summa-solvency).
+The Summa team (supported by the Privacy and Scaling Explorations team) has created a reference implementation that can be found in the discussion link specified in the preamble of this document.

 ## Security Considerations